JorisHerbots/vegvisir/README.md

   - use AUR to find way to check for versions
 - ns3 log if working?
 - escalate root privileges correctly?
+- use local domain name instead of IP address
+- version control for servers

 ### Based upon